 Spinal injection of cortisone medication (steroids) can be beneficial for severe sciatica.
 This medication rapidly reduces the inflammation around the nerves.

 For persisting sciatica that does not respond to medical management, surgical operation can sometimes be required.
 Various operations differ depending on the exact condition causing the sciatica.
-Sometimes disk material and bone is actually removed to free up the adjacent irritated nerves.
+Sometimes disk material and bone are actually removed to free up the adjacent irritated nerves.

 After spinal surgery, there are often activity restrictions, as tissues must heal.
 Physical therapy is often prescribed to strengthen the back and promote healing by avoiding injury.
 The goal is eventual return to one's usual activities.